EnzoRoselli/My-market/README.md

 - MySQL 8: https://www.mysql.com/downloads/

 ## How to Use :pencil:
+- Clone project
-- You will need to create a local database in MySQL with the name you wish, then run the queries from schema.sql
+- Create a local database in MySQL with the name you wish, then run the queries from schema.sql
 - In application.properties you have the Environment Variables DB_URL, DB_USERNAME and DB_PASSWORD
 - Configure the Environment Variables in your IDE and then run the application.
 - As default vaules you can use: